W-profit Ltd understands that your privacy is important to you and that you care about how your

 All received information that the client provides is stored on secure servers and only authorized

 staff have access to this information.
-We take reasonable precautions to prevent the loss, misuse or
+We take reasonable precautions to prevent the loss,

 alteration of your personal information.
-Our employees, contractors and agents may be given access
+Our employees, contractors and agents may be given

-to your personal information which we collect, but their use shall be limited to the performance of
+to your personal information which we collect, but their use shall be limited to the performance

 their duties in relation to facilitating your use of the Services.
-Our employees, contractors and
+Our employees, contractors

 agents who have access to your personal information are required to keep that information

-confidential and are not permitted to use it for any purposes other than those listed above or to
+confidential and are not permitted to use it for any purposes other than those listed above or

 deal with requests which you submit to us.